 Instead, you need to learn the word initially and then continue to study it over the next few weeks so that you don’t forget it.
 So, you need to study a lot to learn how to speak Korean.
 The ideal amount that you should be studying is 1 to 2 hours a day.

-This will give you enough time to study everything that you have learned in the past few days, as well as learning a few more words or phrases.
+This will give you enough time to study everything that you have learned in the past few days, as well as learn a few more words or phrases.
 Up to two hours is not enough to overcrowd your brain either.

 Your attitude towards learning